A college student makes history as the country’s first deaf beauty queen.

 She says she wants to be an inspiration to other disabled women to pursue their ambitions.
 Full video article below:

 Congratulations, Princess Pura!!
 Your achievement is the first of its kind in the Philippine Deaf community.
 This blogger salutes your success!!!
 You are truly blessed. :-)

-Although some hearing people have been occasionally bully deaf people because they feel that they are more superior than them.
+Although some hearing people have occasionally bully deaf people because they feel that they are more superior than them.
 Deaf people on the other hand tend to exhibit their “pity-me” effect to the hearing people in order to get concessions.
 But pitting them against each other is counter-productive and does not promote rights-based approach.

 I got hold of this image from a Facebook page of my friend who got it from another friend.
 I felt amazed at how the image-maker compared the Deaf from the Hearing.
 Here it is:

 I don’t know where he got this view.
-Probably he But I believe most of the statements of comparison are true.
+Probably he is deaf.
+But I believe most of the statements of comparison are true.
 Based on this I can summarize that deaf people are more open, blunt and straight-to-the-point while hearing people are more subdued, respecting and mind-your-own-business type.

 Dear readers, what do you think?

 I admit.
 I haven’t been blogging for more than a quarter of a year.
 I had been busy.
 Although it’s not an excuse.
 But I was pleasantly distracted by other equally important matters… matters that have not deviated from my primary mission of helping the deaf. :-)

 We were able to put up a new business for the deaf which are going through birth pains.
 But all of these are worth it.

 There were times that I want to at least shut myself out of being involved with the deaf.
 Sure there are great times, and there are greater times.
 But there are more bad times and sometimes even worst.
 However you might view things, I accept that this is a fact of life.